 • CPI rebates range from $300-$500 per qualifying model.
 This is an ongoing rebate.

 • Nov.
 6 – Dec.
 4, 2013, GE Geospring will have a $400 dollar instant rebate at all GE retail locations.

 • Nov.
 28 – Dec.
 31, 2013, Rheem EcoSense will have a $459 instant rebate at Home Depot locations.

 • Nov.
 1 – Dec.
 31, 2013, AirTap Airgenerate qualifies for a $750 dollar rebate, see your local heating contractor or plumber for more information.

 If you would like more information please visit our heat pump water heater rebate webpage or give us a call at (541) 929-8520.

-The Consumers Power Charitable Trust gave $5,300 to13 non-profit organizations at its first meeting of the year in April.
+The Consumers Power Charitable Trust gave $6,205 to seven non-profit organizations at its second meeting of the year on August 22.

 Those receiving funds were

 - ABC house to purchase a new conference table